-Selection of the participants is completed for the academic program: Disinformation and Propaganda Studies: History, Theories and Ways of Debunking.
-The educational program is jointly organized by the Institute for Development of Freedom of Information (IDFI) and the University of Georgia (UG).
+Spring semester of academic program: Disinformation and Propaganda Studies: History, Theories and Ways of Debunking has started.
+The educational program is jointly organised by the Institute for Development of Freedom of Information (IDFI) and the University of Georgia (UG).

 |2 October 2021|